 You’re Probably Not the Only One Seeing These Tiny White Spots

-Finding small white spots or bumps on the penis can cause immediate worry.
-Many men assume the worst or fear an STI, even when the cause is completely harmless.
+Finding small white spots or bumps on the penis can be alarming.
+Many men immediately worry about sexually transmitted infections or serious skin conditions when the cause is often completely harmless.

-Two of the most common non-serious explanations are Pearly Penile Papules (PPP) and Fordyce spots.
+Two of the most commonly confused causes are Pearly Penile Papules (PPP) and Fordyce spots.

-Both conditions are benign, common, and not sexually transmitted—but they are different in appearance, location, and anatomy.
+Although both are benign and non-contagious, they differ in appearance, location, and anatomy.

 Quick Answer: PPP or Fordyce Spots?